Nathen-Smith/blog/posts/mental-illness-as-a-byproduct-of-western-modernization.md

 description: 'Has mental illness increased as a result of modernization?
 What about modernization in America specifically, and why does Japan have a low rate of depression despite having many similarities to the US?'
 ---

-In primary care physician, Dr. Brandon Hidaka’s research paper, “Depression as a Disease of Modernity: Explanations for Increasing Prevalence”, Hidaka (2012) directly addresses two fundamental questions
+In primary care physician, Dr. Brandon Hidaka’s research paper, “Depression as a Disease of Modernity: Explanations for Increasing Prevalence”, Hidaka (2012) directly addresses two fundamental questions:

 1. Have depression rates increased as a result of modernization?
 2. If so, what are the exact reasons?